cloudb2/processus/README.md

 ## Workflow - Handling Errors

-When a task returns an error Processus gives up the overall workflow and sets its status to ```error```
+When a task returns an error Processus stops the overall workflow and sets its status to ```error```

 The JSON config file (demo8)
 <pre><code>